marknelsonengineer/empire/API_DESIGN.md

 terminal interface that accepts text input and converts it to the API.

 Empire V will have the following layers:
-- Core:  A multi-threaded C++ program that maintains the state of the application and processes transactions.
+- **Core**:  A multi-threaded C++ program that maintains the state of the application and processes transactions.
 - Rep:  The Representative.
 This layer runs on the same server as the core, but in a different process space (Probably).
 Its purpose is to mediate requests between the Client API.
 - Client API:  [gRPC] over SSH using XXX for authentication.
 - Default Client:  A multi-platform shell-like program that is the default Empire client.
 The Client is considered untrusted code.